Education Visit Terms and Conditions

 8.1.
 Free education visits are not offered on UK public holidays or during the operation of additional fee paying public events at English Heritage sites.

 8.2.
-Audio guides are not included with free education visits and cannot be added as an optional extra in advance or on arrival.
+Audio guides are not included with free education visits and cannot be added as an optional extra in advance or on arrival unless specified on the relevant site’s School Visits page.
 Audio guides are offered subject to availability to those groups and individuals paying for entry.
+Many audio guides are available via apps on smart devices.

 8.3.
-Free Education Visits are not entitled to undertake site tours.
+Free education visits are not entitled to undertake English Heritage led site tours unless explicitly stated on your permit.

-8.4.
-Whilst the information concerning our sites is correct at the time of publishing, including on our website, we reserve the right to amend prices, services, or other particulars contained in published information at any time before we enter into a contract with you.
+8.5.
+Whilst the information concerning our sites is correct at the time of publishing, including on our website, we reserve the right to amend prices, services, and/or other particulars contained in published information at any time before we enter into a contract with you.

 9.1 English Heritage may from time to time change, alter, adapt, add or remove sections of these terms and conditions.
 Any changes will be published on the English Heritage website.